isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Indirecte providers en directe factuurpartners die permanent software- en softwareabonnementen in het Cloud Solution Provider in Rusland.
+Indirecte providers en directe factuurpartners die permanente software- en softwareabonnementen in het Cloud Solution Provider in Rusland.

 ### <a name="details"></a>Details